 Office supplies consist of printer cartridges for office computers, thermal paper for MCSAP mobile units, and Xerox copier charges.
 Our Xerox copier is a multi-purpose fax, scanner, copier, linking to our SafetyNet and ImageNow systems for challenges and to scan in returned inspections from carriers and other misc. challenge documents.
-Additional items in this category include: DVDs utilized in our in-car video systems, DCs, pens, paper, copy paper, bathroom supplies, scanners, office chairs/furniture, rubber gloves (utilized during searches and when contraband is discovered) additional uses include handling of urine, blood and other contagions. other misc. office supplies utilized throughout the year.
+Additional items in this category include: DVDs utilized in our in-car video systems, CDs/DVDs for evidence, pens, paper, copy paper, bathroom supplies, printers, scanners, office chairs/furniture, rubber gloves (utilized during searches and when contraband is discovered) additional uses include handling of urine, blood and other contagions. other misc. office supplies utilized throughout the year.
 A General Ledger was ran showing the total spent in this category in State Fiscal Year 2021 was \$66.084.

 Instruction Materials: The only relevant training cost incurred not listed in the training travel budget category are Level I and HM books for new inspectors.
 These books are required as computers and internet connectivity may fail or in some areas of Kansas no connectivity exists.
-This also includes audio visual equipment for NAS A/B Week, CVSA recertification, and HAZMAT courses.